teambit/docs/docs/best-practices.md

 Below you can find some guidelines that can help make Bit an efficient tool in your organization:

+Check out the [Reusable components styleguide](https://github.com/Tallyb/reusable-components-styleguide) to learn how to make your components more robust for sharing.

 ## Component Completeness

 Components should have a [sole responsibility](https://en.wikipedia.org/wiki/Single_responsibility_principle).
 In other words, a component represents a clear and meaningful functionality.